dwas-KR/LPMKBox/README.md

-# LPMKBox
+# LPMBox
 ![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)

 > This project follows the LTBox documentation style and is released under the LTBox license model.
 > - [LTBox](https://github.com/jjhitel/LTBox), [LTBox License](https://github.com/jjhitel/LTBox?tab=License-1-ov-file)
 > - Inspired by LTBox and adapted for MediaTek-based Lenovo tablet firmware workflows.
 > - **Not affiliated with or endorsed by the LTBox developer.
-I only received permission to develop LPMKBox.**
+I only received permission to develop LPMBox.**
 > - Based on LTBox (CC BY-NC-SA 4.0); modified and extended by **돠스 (dwas)** for MTK Lenovo firmware workflows.
 > - **NonCommercial:** Do not sell this project, offer paid access, or use it primarily for commercial advantage or monetary compensation.